asadhusain97/family_phone_bill_automation/README.md

 ### How I use it

-I get the bill from the T-mobile app and send it to the receiving email address with the specific subject and then wait for max.
-30 minutes until I get back the summary result for splitting the bill.
+I get the bill from the T-mobile app and send it to the receiving email address (asadeveloper10) with the specific subject (stock) and then wait.
+Every day at 12, the cron job runs and I get back the summary result for splitting the bill in the set email addresses.

 ### How is this made